exadel-inc/CompreFace/README.md

 #### Run the service locally
 Run `$ make setup` to install required packages to your system.

 1. Have the database running at `localhost:27117`.
-You can do it with:
+You can do it with either:
     - `$ make db`, if you have [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) (with `docker-compose`) installed
-    - `$ sudo mongod --port 27717`, if you have [mongoDB](https://www.mongodb.com/download-center/community) installed
+    - or `$ sudo mongod --port 27717`, if you have [mongoDB](https://www.mongodb.com/download-center/community) installed
 1. Start the service in debug mode: `$ make start`
 1. Service is now available at `http//localhost:3000`
 1. Stop it with `$ make stop`